SATIADENNIS/dev.graphene.works/docs/development/installation/build_windows.rst

  **Note:**

  * Please modify the specific directory according to the actual situation
  * Please replace `<LATEST_RELEASE_TAG>` by the latest release version of bitshares-core.
 If you need to compile other versions, modify accordingly.
-Find [BitShares Core latest release](https://github.com/bitshares/bitshares-core/releases).
+Find [Graphene Core latest release](https://github.com/graphene-blockchain/graphene-core/releases).

  **At the end of this, your base directory should look like this**::